xcbayot/diabetesml/README.md

 ##  **Dependencies**
 ### **QIIME2 Environment:**
 - QIIME2 version **2022.11**
-- FastQ files and manifest file for the location of files
+- FastQ files and manifest file for the location of files and metadata file in tsv format, if not, Biom file with deblur OTU table and rep seqs file
-- Meatadata file in tsv format
+- Naive Bayes classifier that has been pre-trained on the Greengenes 13_8 database

 ### **R Environment:**
 - R version 4.3.3